TwigWorld/ya-dancer/README.md

 ### MongoDB

+requires mongoengine

-* To check mongodb on it's own (requires mongoengine):
+To check mongodb:
 `health-check-status/mongodb/`

-or as part of all:
+or with other status checks:
 `health-check-status/?mongodb=1`

 response: